Teachable is an online platform that empowers creators to create & sell online courses, coaching services, memberships, and digital downloads.

-So in this blog post, I’ll offer a step-by-step tutorial of Teachable’s most important features so you can make an informed decision about whether or not Teachable is right for you.
+And in this blog post, I’ll offer a step-by-step tutorial of Teachable’s most important features so you can make an informed decision about whether or not Teachable is the right course creation platform for you.

 I recommend watching the full Teachable tutorial on the Wit & Wire YouTube channel here: